westarlabs/sirius/README.md

 Sirius is a blockchain layer 2 protocol implementation, currently supported Ethereum.
 Project is under heavy development, not production ready.

 Inspiration of the name "Sirius" comes from the brightest star in the night sky.

+## Overview

+Sirius implement a 2nd-layer financial intermediary protocol secure against double-spending that guarantees users control of funds through leveraging a smart contract enabled (currently on Ethereum) decentralized blockchain ledger as a means of dispute resolution.

+Two-party payment channels networks have been proposed for trust-free payments that do not exhaust the resources of the blockchain; however, they bear multiple fundamental limita-tions.
+Sirius is designed for secure N-party payment hubs with improved transaction utility and cheaper operational costs.

+A hub is the operator server which can operate a verifier smart contract for handling the interactive between the blockchain and client.

+Clients hold their private keys that control their identities and use them to sign off-chain transactions while communicating with hub.
+They also use the private keys to control their on-chain wallets.

+The hub will periodically commits the off-chain ledger state as a proof to the blockchain. once a untrusted or malicious operation happen, the client can issue a challenge to hub and withdraw their funds.

 ## Features

 TODO